 Are you smarter than average?
 Can you be a highly intelligent person but you don’t know it yet?
 Being intelligent means that you are not just knowledgeable, inventive, bright, quick-witted, and brainy.
 Intelligent people possess a wide range of unique characteristics that makes it easier to recognize them.

 Intelligence is defined as the capacity to learn, understand, and make reasonable judgments or hold reasonable opinions.

-There are different types of intelligence such as emotional, interpersonal, logical and even musical.
-According to scientifical research, the same person could have a different level of intelligence depending on the sphere.
+There are different types of intelligence such as emotional, interpersonal, logical, and even musical.
+According to scientific research, the same person could have a different level of intelligence depending on the sphere.
 Or in other words, someone might be an absolute genius in maths yet totally unable to interact with people for instance.